Letterboxd: Film data

-All film-related metadata used on the website is supplied by The Movie Database, an open source database.
+All film-related metadata used on the website is supplied by The Movie Database (TMDb), an open source database.
 In September 2019, the site partnered with JustWatch to display online viewing options for films.
 In March 2022, the site partnered with Nanocrowd to show "nanogenres" and recommendations for similar films to users.
+In December 2023, Letterboxd partnered with the aggregator Assemble to launch a feature identifying showtimes and links to ticketing websites for movies that were currently in theaters.
+The feature applies to movie theaters in the United States, Canada, the United Kingdom, Ireland, New Zealand, and Australia.